Back to Insights

 Common Failure Modes

-3. Over-precision Treating sentiment scores as precise metrics.
-They're directional signals, not engineering measurements.
+Over-precision manifests when leaders treat sentiment scores as exact metrics.
+They are directional signals, not engineering measurements.
+Interpreting them with false precision leads to misguided interventions.

 Employee Engagement AI Checklist